↑ The Ionosphere and Skywave Propagation

 Figure 5: Complex skywave modes:

-F Skip / 1F1E, E-F Ducted, F Chordal, E-F ocasional and sporadic E🗗.
+F Skip / 1F1E, E-F Ducted, F Chordal, E-F ocasional and sporadic E.

-Diagram courtesy of ASWFC🗗 ibid Section 2.4, Fig.2.4.
+Diagram courtesy of ASWFC ibid Section 2.4, Fig.2.4.

-The figure is a diagram showing different modes of radio wave propagation in the ionosphere, including ionospheric tilt, chordal mode, ducted mode, sporadic E, F skip, 1F1E, and 1F1Es1F.
+Figure 5 shows different modes of radio wave propagation in the ionosphere, including ionospheric tilt, chordal mode, ducted mode, sporadic E, F skip, 1F1E, and 1F1Es1F.
 It highlights how radio waves interact with the E and F regions, illustrating their travel paths over long distances.

 Flag counter site maybe down!